Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 participants age.
-- **sequential research** A research method that combines cross-sectional and longitudinal research by considering a number of different age groups and examining them at several points in time.
+- **sequential research** A research method that combines cross-sectional and longitudinal research by considering a number of different age groups and examining them at several points in time.
 #### Thoughts